Skip to content

 Why Physician Practices Work With Diversified Insurance Brokers

 Diversified Insurance Brokers is an independent, fiduciary insurance agency licensed in all 50 states.
 We work with physician practices nationwide to design group health strategies that evolve with the practice as it grows.
-Because we’re independent, our recommendations are based on fit—not carrier incentives.
+Because we’re independent, our recommendations are based on fit — not carrier incentives.

 Our process is built to be practical.
 We compare plan structures side by side, clarify tradeoffs in plain language, and help practices implement coverage with clean eligibility rules and clear employee communication.
-The goal is a plan your team can understand, a cost you can predict, and a renewal process that stops being a yearly emergency.
+We bring the market context — rising cost trends, pharmacy management strategies, level-funded and self-funded mechanics — and help leadership make decisions based on their practice’s specific financial position and workforce profile rather than industry-generic guidance.

 If your practice is also building out a broader benefit strategy that includes elective benefits, you may find it helpful to review related options through our services page as you map out a long-term benefits stack.